dnd-al-krk/zasady-opk/advanced_rules_ENG.md

 If the same adventure the character died in is played again, their body can be retrieved.
 To do so, the party that takes part in the adventure must successfully finish it (complete the adventure's main goal).
 If they fail, the character is permanently dead and can no longer participate in OPK games.
 If they succeed, the character is in the same state they would be if their body was retrieved during their adventure.
 There is no restrictions on the DM and players participating in such adventure, but the attempt can be made only once.

 Remember, a dead character's resources including equipment (with the exception of elements required for a resurrection) are unavailable until the character is alive again.

+## 4.1.
+The Curse of Lycanthropy<a name="klatwa-likantropii"></a>

+A character affected by the lycanthropy curse cannot begin an adventure in OPK games.
+During the adventure in which such a curse was acquired, or between adventures, a Remove Curse spell must be cast on the character under the influence of such a curse, either by another player character or by paying for the spellcasting service.

 ## 5. Character development between adventures<a name="zaawansowane-miedzy-przygodami"></a>